xpsi-group/xpsi/docs/source/acknowledgements.rst

 Team
 ~~~~

+You can interact with us in the public domain on GitHub.
-The X-PSI team may be contacted at xpsi-team[at]gmail.com.
+The X-PSI team may be contacted privately at xpsi-team[at]googlegroups.com.
+You
+can also request to join our Slack workspace and the private development
+repository on BitBucket.

 **Project maintainers**